-Our aim is to improve mental health and reduce loneliness and isolation through horticulture, and work with a range of individuals including asylum seekers, people who are recovering from substance misuse, long-term unemployed and people with mental health challenges.
+Our aim is to improve mental health and reduce loneliness and isolation through horticulture, and have worked with a range of individuals including asylum seekers, people who are recovering from substance misuse, long-term unemployed and people with mental health challenges.
 Anyone can join our growing sessions and after several lockdowns many people have found a session at the garden can be a beneficial experience.

 Research has shown the benefits of horticulture: better physical health through exercise and mobility; better mental health through sense of purpose; opportunity to connect with others; reduced feelings of isolation/exclusion; learn new skills improving employment prospects.

 March 2022 saw the completion of our Volunteering Wales Grant, this Welsh Government funding has enabled us to offer our volunteers more time, more in house training, regular sessions and we are so proud of the fantastic team that has been created!

 We had some great feedback from our evaluation: